Inquiry-based learning enhances problem-solving skills through student-centred inquiry and research

 The Arts (Visual Art and Performing Arts- music, dance and drama) and S.T.E.M (an integration of science, technology, engineering and mathematics skills and concepts) are offered through our Specialist Program, and where possible, links are made to the Integrated Inquiry Units.

 We have an inquiry approach to learning, evident within the context of Integrated Inquiry Units that are conceptually based.

 The key recurring concepts are: rights and responsibilities, identity, culture, sustainability, change, diversity, systems, interdependence and energy.

+We explore ways to promote agency for our students, so that they are co-creators in the learning process.
 Students are encouraged to pose questions, investigate topics, problems and/or issues that connect their learning to the 21st Century and real-life contexts.
 This takes the students through a process of skill and knowledge growth, and is demonstrated in authentic actions.